 Christ is the only gate that leads into heaven.
 Those who try to enter by any other means are doomed to failure:

 To learn more about the transhumanist movement and its adherent's positions, read the Humanity+ website.

-Britt Gillette is the founder of End Times Bible Prophecy and the author of Coming To Jesus: One Man's Search for Truth and Life Purpose.
+Britt Gillette is the founder of End Times Bible Prophecy and the author of Signs Of The Second Coming: 11 Reasons Jesus Will Return in Our Lifetime.

 Search This Site

 Our Quarterly Newsletter